dataquir/documents/_build/html/_sources/analytics.txt

 Analytics
 =========
-dataQuir allows to see what your users are searching for, click-on and engaging with - while they are still searching, clicking, and visiting your site.
+dataQuir allows to see what your users are searching for, click-on and engaging with - while they are still searching, clicking and visiting your website.

 Search Analytics
 ----------------